kyawminkhant-hub/hacking-tp-link-router/README.md

 ## Cracking the Hash

 The hash passwords can be cracked using tools like [hashcat](https://hashcat.net/hashcat/) or [John the Ripper](https://www.openwall.com/john/).
 I used [John the Ripper](https://www.openwall.com/john/) tool.
-Also, I had already found the router's password on the internet, but I wanted to verify it against the hash.
+Also, I had already found the router's password on the internet, but I still wanted to verify it against the hash.
 To speed up the cracking process, I added the possible password `5up` to the `/usr/share/john/password.lst` wordlist.

 From [this example](https://www.openwall.com/john/doc/EXAMPLES.shtml), to get a copy of our Unix password file, we can use John's `unshadow` utility.